Time Check VL

 Time Check Visual logic code is executed at set intervals.
 This enables you to control or change parameters of your simulation on a recurring basis.

-Examples include to daily update a Resource’s availability based on spreadsheets, setting the of a Queue to a different value each day, etc.
+Examples include to daily update a Resource’s availability based on spreadsheets, setting the capacity of a Queue to a different value each day, etc.

 You can find Time Check VL under the Visual Logic tab.
 There, you can define the logic that will be executed, the first time the logic is executed, and the interval at which it is executed.
 You can do this through the Time Check Properties dialog, found on the dropdown of Time Check VL.